 August 1, 2019

 Now, this notion can be stretched to a nonsensical degree, like when it implies that pre-internet political discussions were devoid of rancor.
-Talking politics has always been tricky business.
-But I think the general idea rings true to those of us who have experienced both the pre- and post-internet worlds.
-Talking politics in the past was trepidatious but it didn't have that "putting your hand in the open mouth of a crocodile" feel that it does now.
+Talking politics has always been tricky business (see any episode of The Archie Bunker Show.)
+But I think those of us with experience in both the pre- and post-internet worlds would agree that, while talking politics in the past was trepidatious, it didn't have that "putting your hand in the open mouth of a crocodile" feel that it does now.

 There are various reasons for this.
 For one thing, it's simply easier to start an argument in the current era.
 In 1980, if you were sitting in your room and wanted to have a debate about levels of taxation, you had put some effort into it.
 You had to track down a person who disagreed with you and then coax them into taking the time to debate you.
 Nowadays you can find a willing debate partner on Facebook or a blog in about three seconds.

 Also, how we interact online differs from how we interact in person.
 It's hard to look someone right in the eye and call them a "fascist, genocidal, feces-stained hate-monger" or an "anti-American, libtard goat fornicator" (feel free to use either of these liberally in your own discussions), especially when the person you are talking to is an acquaintance or relative.
 It's not so hard, however, to fling those words at someone "out there" on the internet, likely someone you will never see again.